Twizel: Rowing

 Lake Ruataniwha is used for sailing and water skiing.
 Several rowing events are held on the lake, including the Maadi Cup and the New Zealand Rowing Championships.
 The Twizel Rowing Club is based at Lake Ruataniwha, with club members competing in all age groups.

 Skiing

-The nearby Ohau Skifield and the Round Hill Ski Area attract winter tourists.
+The nearby Ōhau Skifield and the Round Hill Ski Area attract winter tourists.
 The Twizel Snow Club supports local children to build on skills and knowledge and train for skiing and snowboarding competitions.

 Walking and tramping

 The Twizel River Trail is a 24 kilometre walk around the outskirts of Twizel.
 Other close by walking tracks include the 15 minute long Ben Ohau Wetland track and the four hour long Darts Bush Stream track.
 It is also possible to climb Ben Ohau.
 The start of the track in 23 kilometres outside of Twizel via the Glen Lyon road.

 Biking

 Twizel is also on the route of the Alps to Ocean Cycle Trail.

 Stage 2 of the Alps 2 Ocean runs from Lake Tekapo to Twizel.
 This 54 kilometre section takes riders past the Tekapo A power station and along the Tekapo Canal before skirting around the Lake Pukaki shoreline and across the Pukaki Flats to Twizel.

 Stage 3 of the Alps 2 Ocean runs from Twizel to Lake Ōhau Lodge.
 This 38 kilometre section takes riders along the canal roads to the edge of Lake Ōhau.
 It then turns into an off-road trail which runs along the lake up to Lake Ōhau Lodge.
 This section is of an easy skill level, with little traffic.
 Points along the stage include the Pukaki and Ohau canals, views of Ben Ohau, Maori Swamp, the Ohau Weir and salmon fishing spots in the canals.

 Other mountain biking trails around Twizel include the Dusky Trail.
 This is a 23 kilometre walking and biking track that is considered non technical (grade 2).
 When biking, it is best ridden in a clockwise direction starting at Fraser Stream.
 The Dusky Trail traverses the Ruataniwha Conservation Park.
 It also crosses Rhoboro, Pukaki Downs, and Ben Ohau stations on public easements.
 The views have been described as "massive" and showcasing the "big sky".

 Twizel is home to the start of the annual Twizel to Timaru Cycle Classic.
 The 151 kilometre race was won in 2021 by Josh Rivett.
 The 2020 edition was won by Myles Gibson with Sharlotte Lucas coming second.